 Selected cadets may be eligible to compete for attendance at Airborne, Air Assault or other training as available.
 Selection is based upon motivation, physical condition and academic Military Science performance.

 Veterans who enroll in upper level Military Science receive a tax-free monthly subsistence allowance for 10 months each of two years in addition to benefits provided by the Veterans' Administration, Veteran's Education Assistance Program or the GI Bill/Army College Fund.

 Required for Military Science courses.
 Designed to give the student an opportunity to practice hands-on lessons learned in class.
 Students are placed in leadership roles executing scenarios that challenge their organizational skills through the use of small-unit tactics.
 Scenarios may involve survival, water safety, rappelling, map reading and land navigation and patrolling using paint ball equipment.

-Perez, David Professor of Military Science, Military Science (ROTC) U.S. ARMY ROTC; B.S., Pennsylvania State University.
+Perez, David Assistant Professor of Military Science, Military Science (ROTC) U.S. ARMY ROTC; B.S., Pennsylvania State University.

 Lower Division Military Science (ROTC)

 ROTC 1303 Markmanship and Basic Mil Sci 3 SCH (2-2)

 Basic techniques of rifle and pistol marksmanship with practical experience on indoor range, plus an orientation in basic military science.
 Includes a leadership laboratory and a weekend field trip.